OllieWP/ollie-menu-designer/readme.txt

 6. Save your menu and select it in the Mobile Menu panel
 7. Customize background colors and menu icon in the mobile menu settings

-= Adding Dropdowns and Mega Menus with Menu Designer =
+= Adding Dropdowns and Mega Menus with Ollie Menu Designer =

 **We've created a [full video tutorial](https://youtu.be/UXWOafpBn38?t=421) on creating drop down and mega menus.**